Bringing online lessons to life with Canon livestreaming cameras

 The benefits of camera technologies

 "For high-end autofocusing, Canon developed Dual Pixel CMOS AF, which is industry renowned for being very sharp and very fast," Jack explains.
-“You'll find this system on the CR-N500.
+“You'll find this system on the CR-N700 and CR-N500.
 There is also a hybrid AF system in the Canon CR-N300.
-When you're using these cameras remotely and you want to recompose the image, having a reliable AF system is crucial."

 "One thing people usually experience is losing focus, especially if you're using a shallower depth of field," says Tania.
 "But that's just not a thing with the Canon cameras.
 The autofocus capabilities of these cameras are just so good."